 The steps for managing plugin versions for your site depend on the plugin installation method.

 For plugins installed in the UI or installed automatically, Netlify updates your site for minor plugin version releases automatically.
+To manage major plugin updates for a site, take the following steps:

 # Remove a plugin